Predicting Future States with Spatial Point Processes in Single Molecule Resolution Spatial Transcriptomics: methods

-We generated super resolution live imaging data expressing \textit{sog} gene (control) and \textit{sog-D} gene (case) in early embryo of \textit{Drosophila} (9 case, 4 control).
 We conduct pre-processing, feature extraction, training, and testing Fig.\ref{fig:2}.
 Both the training and testing phases incorporate identical pre-processing and feature extraction steps.
-The videos shows real time images from embryonic development, which were manually given stage development labels: NC 13 early, NC 13 late, NC 14 A, NC 14 B, NC 14 C, NC 14 D. In the pre-processing step, we used a generalist, deep learning-based segmentation method called Cellpose, which can precisely segment cells in each frame of the embryo development.
+The videos shows real time images from embryonic development, which were manually given stage development labels: NC 13, NC 14 A, NC 14 B, NC 14 C, NC 14 D. In the pre-processing step, we used a generalist, deep learning-based segmentation method called Cellpose, which can precisely segment cells in each frame of the embryo development.
 Active cells were identified based on prevalance of green pixels indicative of gene expression within the cell, and the active mask underwent feature extraction.
 During this stage, the masked images underwent a gridding procedure with a predetermined size.
 Subsequently, the entire imaging dataset was transformed into a tabular format, taking into account the spatial information of each cell.
 We utilized four different metrics to capture both local and global features in a frame including m1, m2 for both AP and DV axes, Ripley's k-function, and n (total number of cells in each grid).
 Here, m1 and m2 denote the first and second moments, respectively, capturing the distribution of active cells at each stage.
 Furthermore, Ripley's k-function was employed to analyze spatial correlation and quantify deviations from a random spatial distribution.
 Equation \ref{eq:1} illustrates the formula for calculating Ripley's k-function.
-Where, A is the area under each window with constant radius, n is the number of data points, $d_{ij}$ is the distance between two points, and $e_{ij}$ is an edge correction weight.
+Where, \textit{A} is the area under each window with constant radius, \textit {n} is the number of data points, $d_{ij}$ is the distance between two points, and $e_{ij}$ is an edge correction weight.
 Then, the tabular data went through two steps of averaging on each stage and time correcting.
-Since our goal is to predict the distribution of active cells in each stage and we have different number of frames for each stage, we averaged the whole feature values based on each stage.
+Since our goal is to predict the distribution of active cells in each stage and we have different numbers of frames for each stage, we averaged the whole feature values based on each stage.
 Also, to account for temporal alignment, we implemented a one-stage shift in features, where we utilized the features from the previous stage in prediction of the current stage.
-Following the completion of the feature extraction process, the dataset undergoes preparation for training a random forest regression model, a supervised learning algorithm.
-The outcome of this pipeline is the count of active cells within each grid at a given stage, determined by the features from the preceding stage.
-Subsequent to training the model, its performance is evaluated using test data.
-During testing, all pre-processing and feature extraction steps are replicated, and the pre-trained random forest regression model is employed to forecast the count of active cells for each grid across various stages.